WebAR-Studio/support/README.md

 ## Get help and discuss bugs & features with WAS team

-###  Do you have any problems with WAS?
+###  Do you have any problems with Web-AR.Studio?
 Do you want to add new features?
 #### Create relevant issue in this repo